PedroDBFlores/chakra-ui-file-picker/README.md

 `multipleFiles` - (boolean, optional) Sets if the input can allow for one of many files at a time.
 Default is false

 `accept` -  (string, optional) Allows to filter the files by type/extension.
 Default is no filter

+`hideClearButton` -  (boolean, optional) Hides or shows the clear button.
+Default is false

+`ref` - (React.RefObject<FilePicker>, optional) - Provides a reference to the `FilePicker`, where you are able to reset the file picker programmatically

 ## TODO